jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-09-12

+So I've been helping cook my lunch these days and my fried rice tasted sour until i realised i got the wrong Schezwan sauce.

+I finished reading `Diary of Anne Frank`.
+I'll just read technical for a while.

+# 2022-09-11

+Looked at svelte for a thing.

 # 2022-09-10

 I can really get lost into webpack.
 I do understand that it's overengineered and I feared it before but now that I am comfortable with it, I spent hours last night optimizing a build.
 I think i am big into observability.